dottjt/reddit_response/README.md

 - sex during nofap MESSAGE
 - Is NoFap worth it?
 MESSAGE
 - benefits of cold showers MESSAGE
+- what are your reasons to do NoFap?
+MESSAGE
 - feeling miserable/anxiety message - it's not just about stopping porn/masturbation.
 You also need to replace that with something else.

 ## Nice To Have